 My favorite is unsweetened soy milk.
 Unsweetened almond milk or oat milk would work well too.
 I wouldn't use coconut milk as it will give it too much of a coconut flavor.

-No. This is a quick bread, not a yeast bread so there is no rising time needed.
+No. This is a quick bread, not a yeast bread, so there is no rising time needed.

 Buttermilk is basically a sour milk.
 This recipe uses a vegan version which is just a plant-based milk plus an acid like vinegar or lemon juice.
-Want more detailed information about dairy-free buttermilk?
-Check out Vegan Buttermilk Substitute.

 Special Thanks